-Dr Nadia Mantovani is a Research Fellow in the Sociology of Health and Illness within the Population Health Research Institute.
+Dr Nadia Mantovani is a Senior Research Fellow in the Sociology of Health and Illness within the Population Health Research Institute.

 Her research career started as a policy researcher in the late 1990s where she studied drug misuse in the UK, and harm reduction policies in Europe.
 In 2002 she worked as a research assistant in a study examining the experience of post care amongst looked after young people from Black minority groups, which spawned her interest in marginalisation.